cassielmarice/cassielmarice.github.io/README.md

     Recipe List and How to Make
   </a>
   <p>Rating: ⭐⭐⭐⭐☆</p>
   <p><strong>Cassiel's notes:</strong> A very hearty meal that can be pretty oily and unhealthy.
-I like the aspect of it being served on a sizzling plate because it keeps the dish hot even when it's served.
-However, if eaten in moderation it's good.</p>
+However, if eaten in moderation, it's good.
+I like the aspect of it being served on a sizzling plate because it keeps the dish hot even when it's served.</p>
 </div>

 <div style="background-color: #f9f9e6; padding:16px; margin:16px 0; border-radius:10px;">